henry2004y/vlasiator_manual/menu2.md

 \toc

-The so-called cellblock, with size `4x4x4`, is for vectorization.
+The so-called cellblock, with size `4x4x4`, is aimed for vectorization.
-I always have doubts on this.
-Now they are defined as constants in the C++ code.
+The block sizes are defined as constants.

 The current executable is designed to be able to read in command line arguments.
 However, the list is just too long to check and read.
 Also, you cannot use tab to auto-complete input file names!
-I really don’t like the design that you have to explicitly type the cfg file name as an argument into the command line.
+It is really annoying to type the cfg file name as an argument into the command line everytime when I try to run the code.
-It does not have auto-completion, so it’s a pain
+Besides, it does not have auto-completion for file names.
-Why not set some default locations, like looking for cfg files in the current directory?
+Maybe we can set some default locations, like looking for cfg files in the current directory?

 The speed difference between `-O0` and `-O3` can be 120/9=13 times!
 This is quite significant.
 Thanks compiler!